 - And many other contributing factors

 It is imperative for family caregivers to set aside regular time every day to rest and recharge, and to help combat stress.
 Nevertheless, prioritizing time to do so might seem impossible.

-At Abby Senior Care, a provider of expert senior in-home care in Denver and the surrounding areas, we know how much stress family members struggle with when a loved one is in need of assistance.
+At Abby Senior Care, we know how much stress family members struggle with when a loved one is in need of assistance.
 Our services benefit not just the seniors we take care of, but the rest of the family as well, allowing family caregivers to take much-needed time away.
 This advice for family caregivers from our senior care professionals can help alleviate caregiver stress and restore peace:

 - Take deep breaths.
 Breathing deeply is an excellent way for you to quickly calm an anxious heart.
 And you can practice it anywhere, at any time!
 Simply settle into a cozy, seated position, breathe in through your nose while counting silently to five.
 Then, release your breath through your nose, again while silently counting to five.
 Repeat as frequently as required until you’re feeling more peaceful.